Fellowes Powershred 8C+8CD+6C Review

 Size 6 sheets

 After the paper or CDs have been destroyed, the units collect the cuttings in an 11-litre container (for the 6C) or 14 litres (for the Fellowes Powershred 8C/8CD).
 The amount corresponds roughly to a slightly larger cleaning bucket.
 To give you a better idea.
-The 14-litre bin is full with 40-50 sheets of paper shreds and should be emptied – tip: if you take the attachment off more often and press the shreds together, you can save yourself many a trip to the bin, because 11 or 14 litres is really not much, but it is sufficient for a private household.
+The 14-litre bin is full of 40-50 sheets of paper shreds and should be emptied – tip: if you take the attachment off more often and press the shreds together, you can save yourself many a trip to the bin, because 11 or 14 litres is really not much, but it is sufficient for a private household.

 In our experience, a small office (max.
 4-5 employees) produces only a little more than 100 pages per day.
 Whether all of them really need to be destroyed is another matter (doctors’ surgeries, notaries’ offices and similar confidential areas excluded, of course).
 For these offices, the Fellowes Powershred 8CD would be the right choice due to its higher capacity – unfortunately, the device is only equipped with security level P-4, i.e. the shredding is not secure.

 It would take a lot of effort to make the shredded pages readable again (shred size 4 x 35 mm).
 In offices where a lot of confidential content is handled, paper shredders with at least a security level P-5 would be appropriate.
 For private use, however, this is perfectly adequate.
 No evil neighbour would sit down for weeks and glue together individual shreds from a bank statement, would he ;o).
 All the shredders mentioned here have a return mechanism in case paper gets tangled – a paper sensor that activates the shredder and automatically turns it off again.
 In addition, there is a 2-year warranty on the device and a 3-year warranty on the cutting blades (keep in mind that Amazon only gives a 1-year limited warranty).
 If you buy the appliance “outside”, you have more security.
-On the other hand, we have never had any complaints problems with Amazon.
+On the other hand, we have never had any complaints or problems with Amazon.

 The ideal thing here – as with most document shredders – would be a fill level indicator that also stops the shredding when the device is too full.
 Unfortunately, the “viewing window” is not very large (about the size of a cigarette pack), so you cannot read the fill level from every sitting position.